rorymcdaniel/resume/README.md

 SME and lead contributor on clinical scheduling systems, driving refactors and DevEx improvements across the organization.

 - Currently leading a clinical scheduling refactor focused on reducing DB query volume and latency.
 Initial results show a reduction in queries per request from ~750 to ~25 and a drop in P95 response time from 14s to under 1s.
-- Led a full redesign of authentication for secure clinical notes, replacing a 24-hour 2FA flow with Okta-based JWTs.
-Led an on-time rollout to 100% of clinicians, eliminating daily login issues and improving usability.
+- Led a full redesign of authentication for secure clinical notes, replacing a cumbersome GraphQL-based 2FA system with Okta-integrated JWTs.
+Introduced JWT minting at the GraphQL gateway layer and downstream verification with AWS KMS, eliminating user friction and enabling a seamless, secure login flow.
+Rolled out the system to 100% of clinicians on time, resolving daily login issues and improving usability.
 - Contributed to the design and implementation of async job queues for e-prescription data migration between platforms.
 Ensured high accuracy of sensitive records and completed the project on time before vendor contract expiration.
-- Leading an initiative Developed internal tools and workflows to improve developer experience, including shared PyCharm run configs, AI-assisted PR checks, and AWS-aware scripting for local development.
+- Leading an initiative to improve developer experience through internal tools and workflows, including shared PyCharm run configs, AI-assisted PR checks, and AWS-aware scripting for local development.
 Improved local Docker Compose database import time from 6 hours to 10 minutes.
 - Representing my pillar within the organization in a cross-functional initiative focused on maintaining shared internal libraries, aligning dependencies, and preventing critical risks such as forced database or language upgrades.
 - Coordinated critical incident response for a major client in under 2 weeks, aligning engineers and stakeholders on focused delivery goals.